Transitions (5-27 May 2018) is a sustainable exhibition – and it’s carbon neutral.

 Going local, Transitions’ suppliers include:

 - Springwood Printing Company in Faulconbridge, just down the mountain a few hundred metres.
 They’ve printed the book.
-The paper is Australian recycled (FSC), with vegetable inks.

 - Ross Hill Wines in Orange NSW for the opening’s wine.
 Ross Hill is also certified carbon neutral – the first Australian winery to achieve the Federal Government-recognised certification (NCOS).
+Ross Hill is a Transitions supporter (thank you).

 - 4 Pines Beer for the beer drinkers.
 4 Pines brews in Sydney, and they set a great example for ethical business, they’re an accredited BCorp.
+BCorp is an international organisation that recognises the highest standards of social and environmental performance.

 I print my own works on an Epson wide format printer in my studio.
 That’s going really local, my studio.
-Epson focusses on the environmental friendliness of their printers.
+Epson focuses on the environmental friendliness of their printers.
 Mine is seriously energy efficient.

-In studio work for the exhibition
+In-studio work for the exhibition

 I mainly use natural lighting, but my studio is otherwise energy efficient: lighting, heating (essential, I Iive in the upper mountains), all equipment.
 Importantly all of it runs from solar panel generation.